-A Special Circumstance Form will be sent to each applicant prior to the exam.
-Should you need to report illness or serious issues within the immediate family which may have affected an applicant prior to or on the day of the examination, please complete this form.
+A Special Circumstance Form will be included in the information sent to all applicants prior to the examination.
+Should you need to report illness or serious family issues which may have affected an applicant prior to or on the day of the examination.
 A written explanation of the circumstances must be provided and the form must be returned to us no later than the date stated on the form.
-Special Circumstances reported may be held in support of an Independent Statutory Appeal following 1 March 2022.
+Special Circumstances reported may be held in support of an Independent Statutory Appeal following 1 March 2023.